lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    When using a classical force field, as we just did, the bonds between atoms are non-breakable.
-Let us perform a similar simulation, but this time using a reactive force field instead, allowing for the bonds to break if the applied deformation is large enough.
+    When using a classical force field, as we just did, the bonds between the atoms are non-breakable.
+Let us perform a similar simulation and deform a small CNT again, but this time using a reactive force field that allows for the bonds to break if the applied deformation is large enough.

 Input file initialization